Midsomer Norton Library

 The Senior Siren is aimed at all members of the community, but with a particular focus at older adults and their close community group.
 It contains original lifestyle articles, as well as games and puzzles, social engagement information and columns by law enforcement professionals, guest writers and celebrity interviewees.
 All, of course, interspersed with the essential home and personal safety tips to keep the reader safe.

 The Senior Siren is distributed via thousands of hard-copies and tens of thousands of electronic copies, to an estimated readership of 75,000 older adults in our target area.
-We aim to increase this coverage further and have asked for this link to be added to the parish council website.

 The Senior Siren is the quarterly publication of the award-winning Senior Citizen Liaison Team (SCLT).
 Visit the website for previous copies of the Senior Siren and much, much more useful information.